Daron Malakian: Scars on Broadway

-On October 28, 2017, Malakian performed with the surviving members of Linkin Park which played a show at the Hollywood Bowl dedicated to the passing of their frontman Chester Bennington.
+On October 28, 2017, Malakian performed with the members of Linkin Park which played a show at the Hollywood Bowl dedicated to the passing of their frontman Chester Bennington.
 He performed "Rebellion" alongside SOAD bassist Shavo Odadjian.

 On April 23, 2018, Malakian released a song with Scars on Broadway called "Lives" about the history and culture of Armenia.

 On July 20, 2018, Malakian and Scars on Broadway released the album Dictator.

+The third album Addicted to the Violence was announced on June 6, 2025, set to be released on July 18, 2025.
+A first single was released the day of the announcement, the song Killing Spree.

 Personal life

-Unlike the rest of System of a Down, Malakian is not married and has no children.

-Malakian is a lifelong fan of the Edmonton Oilers and has a large collection of Oilers-related memorabilia.